When I visited: July 2017

 Location: London, St James

-Rating in the Michelin Guide: Not in the Guide (the New York restaurant has 2 stars)
+Rating in the Michelin Guide: 1 star (the New York restaurant has 2 stars)

 What to wear: Men – jeans or nice trousers and a shirt; women – jeans and a smart top or a smart dress